greggman/image-grid/README.md

 The viewer reads the list of images and then proceeds to download each one, generate a thumbnail and place the thumbnails in columns.

 Click an image to see it larger.
-Click again to close.
+Click the X to close.

 Videos are also supported.